vmstio/docs/content/rules/bridges.md

 Nostr is another decentralized and federated service that uses their own protocol instead of ActivityPub.

 At this time, we have defederated from the known Nostr bridges in operation, based on [Mostr](https://gitlab.com/soapbox-pub/mostr).

+## Threads

+Threads, the micro-blogging app from Meta, has announced their intent to implement ActivityPub and join their user base to the rest of the Fediverse.
+Since this is a native implementation and not a bridge, it is not covered by our general prohibition on these services.
+More information can be found [here](/rules/threads]).